egonw/cdkbook/cheminfo.md

 Many different representations have been developed, each capturing different bits of information about the molecular system under study.
 Unfortunately, in many cases it is unclear which part of the information is essential for a certain application.
-For example, although the boiling points correlates well with the number of carbon atoms in a homologous series of alkanes [1] (see Figure 1.1), the carbon count descriptor is not generally useful for
+For example, although the <a name="tp2">boiling points</a> correlates well with the number of carbon atoms in a homologous series of alkanes [1] (see Figure 1.1), the carbon count descriptor is not generally useful for